 The Medinilla loves enough sunlight, but no direct sunlight.
-An ideal place is therefore a place for a window on the west or east, or a place on the south.
-For a south-facing spot, take a few metres away from the window so that the plant does not get direct sunlight.
+An ideal place is, therefore, a place for a window on the west or east or a place on the south.
+For a south-facing spot, take a few meters away from the window so that the plant does not get direct sunlight.

-If you find the Medinilla to large, you can choose to cut the stem from the bottom.
+If you find the Medinilla too large, you can choose to cut the stem from the bottom.
 Do this carefully to keep the wound as small as possible.

 You can choose to spray occasionally.
 This will never harm the plant and ensures that the ornamental value is maintained and keeps pests away.

 Extra nutrition is not necessary for the Medinilla.
 If you still want to give extra nutrition, give Orchid nutrition and keep to the dosage.
 It is better to do less than more.

 It is only necessary to report when there is no other option and the roots almost grow out of the pot.
 Always repot in the spring, so that the plant still has enough time to recover from any damage.
 It is preferable to use Medinilla Anthurium soil.
 This is the ideal soil for the Medinilla.

 Carefully break out the buttons.
 Leave the plant in the same place until new shoots are formed.
 Then place the plant in a light and cool place (16-18 degrees) for a few months.
 Water moderately and start with additional fertilization (once a month).
 As soon as the plant shows new flower buds again, a room temperature of 17-23 degrees is optimal again.